abelardojarab/emacs-config/.emacs.d/helm-grepint/README.md

 in a git repository before the git root.
 The use case is running this in huge git repositories and wanting to limit the searching to a subdirectory.

+#### `(helm-grepint-set-default-config-v1\.2\.0)`

+Set default grep configuration.

+Run ‘helm-grepint-set-default-config-v1.1.0’ and then this function.

+Makes the ‘smart’ character-case as the default.
+Changes the order of cycling the character-cases.
+After the ‘smart’ comes case-sensitive.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">